turbot/steampipe-mod-terraform-aws-compliance/docs/index.md

 steampipe plugin install terraform
 ```

-Configure the Terraform plugin, specifically adding any path that contains your Terraform files to `paths`:
+Configure the Terraform plugin, adding any path that contains your Terraform files to `paths`:

 ```sh
 vi ~/.steampipe/config/terraform.spc